nullservices/donnie.mac/README.md

 ## Future Updates

-Put in fail safes for actions requested if the person is not in the group.
+Add fail safes for actions requested if the person is not in the group.

-Put in fail safes for being in group after port duration or in group without porting for a time period.
+Add fail safes for being in group after port duration or in group without porting for a time period.

+Add port/buff announcement on a timer

+Create port categorization by continent/area

 ## Installation